-At the time this SAP has been amended, there is one designated employee and one in training for maintaining the two public parks.
-The employee(s) are responsible for collecting any recreational fees, mowing the lawns, and providing general oversight over all of the parks.
+At the time, this SAP has been amended, there are two designated Public Works employees responsible for maintaining the two public parks.
+The employee(s) are responsible for collecting any recreational fees, mowing the lawns, and providing general oversight over all the parks.